twse/random-stuff/Readable Fonts/Western European.md

 | O slash   | Alt-177 |
 | copyright | Alt-178 |

-When entering non-ASCII characters in the address in Preschool Pack, the mailing box font in the last activity shows up as blank.
+If non-ASCII characters are entered in the address in Preschool Pack, the mailing box font in the last activity shows up as blank.